 - Seek a solid foundation of knowledge that can lead to positions such as a trainer in the workplace

-Before taking your first online course, it is recommended to take the free course, Digital Skills for Learning Online.
+Before taking your first online course, we recommended taking our free course: Digital Skills for Learning Online

 Prior learning from other post-secondary institutions

 Advanced standing may be granted for equivalent, graded courses completed at other post-secondary institutions.
-Credit may be granted up to a maximum of 100 hours towards this certificate.
+Credit may be granted up to a maximum of 100 hours towards this program.Apply for Advanced Standing

-Transferring credit from other Continuing Education certificates
+Transferring credit from other Continuing Education programs

-The combined total of Transferability and Advanced Standing credits cannot exceed 150 hours for this certificate.
+The combined total of advanced standing and transferred credits cannot exceed 150 hours for this program.

-On completion of one certificate, you may wish to pursue studies in another.
+On completion of this program, you may wish to pursue studies in another.

-On completion of this certificate, up to 150 hours of equivalent courses may be transferred towards one additional certificate in Adult Learning specializing in Adult and Community Education, Career and Academic Advising, or e-Learning.
+Upon completing the Certificate in Adult Learning specializing in Workplace Learning, up to 150 hours of equivalent courses may be transferred towards Adult Learning specializing in Adult and Community Education, Career and Academic Advising, or e-Learning.
 The number of hours will vary based on certificate requirements and courses.

-If a student is able to satisfy admission requirements to the UCalgary Faculty of Arts, Faculty of Science, or Faculty of Kinesiology, this program plus 100 hours of additional specified courses can be applied to a Minor in Workplace Learning for the equivalent of one year towards an undergraduate degree.
+If a student is able to satisfy admission requirements to the UCalgary Faculty of Arts, Faculty of Science, or Faculty of Kinesiology, this program plus 100 hours of additional specified courses can be applied to a Degree Minor in Workplace Learning for the equivalent of one year towards an undergraduate degree.

 The The Institute for Performance and Learning (IPL) (formerly Canadian Society for Training and Development (CSTD)), Canada's leading association of workplace learning professionals, sets the standards for training and development in Canada.